Family believes boy died in fire trying to save grandmother - YakTriNews.com

 Lonnie Bertalotto, Angela’s brother, thinks the tires melted and the car caught fire.
 As the flames grew around them, Angela Mosso realized she had to save Wyatt.
 She told him to run for it with the dog.

-She also realized that if she wanted to survive, she had no choice but to leave behind her mother, Peggy Mosso — who the family says died that night but whose remains have not yet been found.
+She also realized that if she wanted to survive, she had no choice but to leave behind her mother, Peggy Mosso, whose remains were identified by the Marion County Sheriff’s Office on Friday.
 She had a broken knee that was to be operated on in a few days, Bertalotto said Friday.

 Angela Mosso walked nearly three miles on the hot asphalt.
 Sometime around 4 a.m., Chris Tofte returned with the trailer, driving through a blockade that separated him from the inferno and his family.